 While you can capture your screen and audio with AirScr, where this app really shines is with its editing features.
 After you’ve finished your recording, you can edit it down, combine it with other recordings, add a reaction using the facecam, and even record voice-overs for your videos.
 This app gives you a lot of control over your recordings that other apps would require you to download an additional video editor to achieve.

-6. Reaction Cam: Best iOS screen and face recorder
+6. Reaction Cam: Best screen recorder for iPhone

 Reaction Cam is a little different than the other screen recording apps on this list because it’s more about recording you than your screen.
 This is great if you’re recording a reaction video.
 Just as its name suggests, it records your screen while playing back various videos from around the internet, and it films you as you react to watching them.